johninfra/it-support-and-cybersecurity-labs/Lab 2 - Linux System Operations and File Permission Management/README.md

 - Learned how attackers gather information during the reconnaissance phase

 ---

+## Skills Demonstrated
+- Network reconnaissance and host discovery
+- Port scanning and service enumeration using Nmap
+- Identification of open ports and network services
+- Basic analysis of attack surface and exposed services
+- Understanding of TCP IP communication within a subnet

 ## Conclusion
 This lab demonstrated the fundamentals of network reconnaissance using Kali Linux and Nmap in a controlled environment.
 I successfully identified IP addresses, verified connectivity, and scanned a target machine for open ports and services.
 This process helped me understand how systems communicate and how attackers gather information during the early stages of penetration testing.
 I also gained hands on experience using command line tools and interpreting scan results.
 Overall, this lab built a strong foundation for more advanced cybersecurity tasks such as vulnerability scanning and exploitation.